 Manage children’s rights

-If you offer any paid-for online services directly to children, the child must be able to give informed consent and the privacy statement must reflect the intended audience’s age.
+If offering online services to children, the child must give informed consent and the privacy statement must be age-appropriate.

 Organisations must implement processes to demonstrate that a child’s age has been verified, and that consent was freely given, specific, informed and unambiguous.